 List of MOOC & online learning platforms

-MOOCs aren’t replacements for formal education, MOOCs simply lack the rigor to single-handedly convert you into an expert.
-But enter these courses with the right mindset and a very welcoming DIY attitude.
+MOOCs aren’t replacements for formal education, MOOCs lack the rigor to single-handedly convert you into an expert.
+Enter these courses with the right mindset and a very welcoming DIY attitude.
 There is a way to benefit from them uniquely.

 P.S.
 No one deems you worthy or not worthy of learning online.
 It’s a fair playing field.
 If you have the will and the time, you can enroll.
 Grab and explore the various benefits of mooc-ing.